shephinphilip/shephinphilip/README.md

 - 🛠️ During a 3-month backend development internship, I honed my skills in Node.js, Sequelize, and PostgreSQL, contributing to the backend infrastructure of a dynamic project.

 ## Freelancing
-machine learning projects

-Client :  Ivy
+Client :  Ivy \n
 project name :  Ivy Github code

 ## Let's Connect!

 If you're seeking a motivated team player with a solid background in machine learning, deep learning, and data analytics, I'm here to bring my expertise and enthusiasm to the table.
-Feel free to reach out to me at [your.email@example.com](mailto:your.email@example.com) or connect with me on [LinkedIn](https://www.linkedin.com/in/shephinphilip/).
+Feel free to reach out to me at [Click here to connect me](mailto:shephinphilip786@gmail.com) or connect with me on [LinkedIn](https://www.linkedin.com/in/shephin-philip-54b371205/).
 Let's collaborate and innovate together! 🌟